Macroscopic Matter Wave Quantum Tunnelling

-The dynamics of BEC can be well described by the time-dependent Gross-Pitaevski equation (GPE) that is a mean-field approximation.
-While the non-linear interaction term in GPE, $a_s|\psi(\bm r,\,t)|^2\psi(\bm r,\,t)$, becomes sufficiently small and negligible in comparison with the kinetic and potential energy terms, then it becomes a standard time-dependent Schr\"{o}dinger equation.
-Unlike the single particle wave function that can only be fully explored by statistical measurement, the distribution of BEC that exhibits the probability density by its number density can be imaged using a CCD camera by a single picture.
-We hence used the quantum tunneling of BEC induced by an energetic kick, which is considered as a giant wave function with slow motion dynamics, to resolve the controversial ``\textit{tunneling time}" problem \cite{HAUGE:1989tm}.
+The dynamics of BEC can be well described by the time-dependent Gross-Pitaevski equation (GPE) which is a mean-field approximation.
+While the non-linear interaction term in GPE, $a_s|\psi(\bm r,\,t)|^2\psi(\bm r,\,t)$, becomes sufficiently small and negligible in comparison with the kinetic and potential energy terms, it becomes a standard time-dependent Schr\"{o}dinger equation.
+The BEC, which has a length scale of `$\rm{\mu m}$' and an evolution time scale of `ms', is an excellent object to study quantum tunneling.
+Unlike a single particle wavefunction that can only be fully explored by statistical measurement, the distribution of the BEC that exhibits the probability density by its number density can be imaged using a CCD camera by a single image.
+To resolve the controversial ``tunnelling time'' problem\cite{HAUGE:1989tm}, we hence performed quantum tunnelling using BEC, which is considered as a giant wave function with slow motion dynamics.